horle/beamer-uni-siegen/README.md

     \sectiondesign{1}

-anywhere before calling ``\section``.
+with parameter 1 to 3 anywhere before calling ``\section``.
 For layout 3, you can also define a background image with

     \sectiondesign[path/to/your/image.jpg]{2}